-"Tax Fees" are fees for tax compliance, tax advice and tax planning, including state tax representation and miscellaneous consulting on federal and state taxation matters.
-Tax fees for fiscal 2017 consisted of \$111,274 in fees paid to Deloitte for tax due diligence services, tax compliance and advisory services, and certain tax services in connection with the Company's 2016 federal and state income tax returns.
-Tax fees for fiscal 2016 consisted of \$34,964 in fees paid to Deloitte for tax compliance and advisory services and certain tax services in connection with the Company's 2015 federal and state income tax returns.
+"Tax Fees" are fees for tax compliance, planning, advice and consultation services, including state tax representation and miscellaneous consulting on federal and state taxation matters.
+Tax fees for fiscal 2018 consisted of fees associated with tax due diligence services, tax compliance and advisory services, certain tax services in connection with the Company's 2017 federal and state tax returns, and tax compliance services related to the change in tax method of accounting.
+Tax fees for fiscal 2017 consisted of fees for tax due diligence services, tax compliance and advisory services, and certain tax services in connection with the Company's 2016 federal and state income tax returns.